pollingerMaxi/old_data/Readme.markdown

 You can add ad units to your page in any location that you would like to display an ad.

-This script will look for objects of class `ad-slot`.
+This script will look for objects with class `ad-slot`.
 It will then use the data-adtype attribute to declare the detailed slot properties, as size.

 ```html
 <div id='right1' class='ad-slot' data-adtype='box'></div>